manyducksco/chatter/README.md

 Type inference and validation is based on [Standard Schema](https://standardschema.dev/), so your schemas can come from any library you prefer.

-## Features

-- 🌐 **Two-Way RPC**: Procedures can be implemented on the server and called by the client, or vice-versa.

-- 🔒 **Bring Your Own Schema Library**: Type-safe by design.
-Compatible with any validation library that adheres to the Standard Schema interface, like Zod, Valibot, ArkType, and more.

-- 📢 **Pub/Sub System**: Built-in support for broadcasting messages to groups of clients using topics.

-- 🔌 **Resilient Client**: The client automatically handles reconnects with exponential backoff.

-- 🚀 **Efficient**: Uses a fast binary messaging format (CBOR) for low-latency communication.

 ---

 ## Installation